jboss-developer/jboss-eap-quickstarts/wsba-coordinator-completion-simple/readme.md

 For a more complete example, please see the XTS demonstrator application that ships with the JBossTS project: http://www.jboss.org/jbosstm.

-It is also assumed tht you have an understanding of WS-BusinessActivity.
+It is also assumed that you have an understanding of WS-BusinessActivity.
 For more details, read the XTS documentation that ships with the JBossTS project, which can be downloaded here: http://www.jboss.org/jbosstm/downloads/JBOSSTS_4_16_0_Final

 The application consists of a single JAX-WS web service that is deployed within a war archive.
 It is tested with a JBoss